Chairoikoguma/Chairoikoguma.github.io/README.md

 These items may or may not be accurate or even included in the final version.

 It's actually very simple to find things in their source code.
 I had been playing around since the start of the web event, but unfortunately, I could not find any exploits x).
 I can tell you where to look if you find me on discord XD.

+I will add the script that I used to pull the data.
+Tried not to add javascript to html to pull from backend. :)